lygstate/cpathjoin/README.md

 This is a lighweight C path manipulation library.
 It is currently compiled and tested under **Linux**, **FreeBSD**, **Windows** and **MacOS**.
 It supports UNIX and Windows path styles on all platforms.
+This is a fork of [cwalk](https://github.com/likle/cwalk)

 ## Features